Rehab Centers North Platte, NE

 Region Ii Human Services - 62.1 miles from North Platte, NE

-Region Ii Human Services is an inpatient rehabilitation facility in Mc Cook, NE that is located in the 69001 zip code.
-It offers regular outpatient treatment and outpatient treatment.
-Region Ii Human Services offers treatment to men and women.
+Region Ii Human Services is a residential rehab facility in Mc Cook, NE that is located in the 69001 zip code.
+It offers outpatient services and regular outpatient treatment.
+Region Ii Human Services offers treatment to women and men.

 Address: 1012 West 3rd Street, Mc Cook, NE 69001 in Red Willow County